patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/progress/progress.md

 ## Using progress bars in your designs
 ![progress-bar](./img/progress-bar-do-dont.png)

-The Do state demonstrates that the progress bar should be placed in alignment with relevant context.
-The Don’t state demonstrates that the progress bar should not be used without a descriptive title and a percentage of completion when possible.
+The "Do" state demonstrates that the progress bar should be placed in alignment with relevant context.
+The "Don’t" state demonstrates that the progress bar should not be used without a descriptive title and a percentage of completion when possible.
 The progress bar should be placed within the user’s line of sight as a guide.

 **How to use a progress bar in a table**